 To see the settings of each sensor, click on the link in the description column for the desired sensor.
 Click on the browser's Back button to return to the summary.

-Internal sensors measure the inside of the E-16D/E-5D, not the environment the from this list, select window will appear up confirmation before removal takes place.
+Internal sensors measure the inside of the E-16D/E-5D, not the environment the ENVIROMUX is mounted in.
+As